-Wandering along The Overland Track, many a hiker has admired the views of Barn Bluff on approach to Cradle Cirque.
+Wandering along The Overland Track, many a hiker has admired the views of Cradle Mountain and then Barn Bluff on approach to Cradle Cirque.
 But, off to its right as you approach the Barn Bluff junction lies a much lower, and much less distinctive peak – Mt.
 Inglis.
 Although often ignored because of its imposing neighbour, Mt.
 Inglis is worthy of climbing if for no other reason than to stand atop its summit and embrace the feeling of total and utter isolation.
 Its beauty is its remoteness and that same remoteness is also what creates its challenges.

 Given the distance needed to be covered most sensible people climb Mt.
 Inglis as part of a multi day trip along the generally accepted route from the base of Barn Bluff, as described by the Abels Book.
 However, the good book also states that it would be possible for “very fit” walkers to climb Mt.
 Inglis as a “very long” day trip from Dove Lake.
 Now Ben is a “very fit” ultra marathon runner.
 I, however, am anaemic with little legs – not the definition of “very fit” that’s for sure!
 Nevertheless what we both have in spades is a sense of adventure and determination.
 It would be that sense of adventure that inspired us to summit via Lake Will instead of via Barn Bluff and it would be our determination that would return us to the car 15 hours later after a long day’s hiking…

 Time taken: 15 hours as a very long day hike including numerous short stops for photos and lunch.

 Difficulty: Very difficult as a long day walk from Dove Lake car park, simply for the distances involved.
 As a (much) shorter day walk from a campsite at Lake Will, we would classify it as easy-to-moderate if the right route – avoiding virtually all the scrub – is followed.

 Type of track: Completely untracked from Lake Will.